AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 DataOps
 =======

-DataOps is a series of principles and practices to improve the quality and reduce the cycle time of data analytics.
-It inherits the ideas of Agile development, DevOps, and lean manufacturing and applies them to the data analytics field.
+DataOps applies the ideas of lean development and DevOps to the data analytics field.
+DataOps practices have been developed in companies and organizations to improve the quality of and efficiency of data analytics.
+These implementations consolidate various data sources, unify and automate the pipeline of data analytics, including data accessing, cleaning, analysis, and visualization.

-Many implementations of DataOps have been developed in companies and organizations to improve the quality and efficiency of data analytics.
-These implementations consolidate various data sources, unify and automate the pipeline of data analytics, including data accessing, cleaning, analysis, visualization, and governance with a control system orchestrating, monitoring, and testing the data analytics pipeline.
+However, the DataOps methodology has not been applied to financial reinforcement learning researches.
+Most researchers access data, clean data, and extract technical indicators (features) in a case-by-case manner, which involves heavy manual work and may not guarantee the data quality.

-However, the methodology of DataOps has not been applied to DRL researches in quantitative finance.
-Most researchers in financial DRL access data, clean data, and extract factors in a case-by-case manner, which involves heavy manual work and may not guarantee the data quality.
+To deal with financial big data (usually unstructured), we follow the DataOps paradigm and implement an automatic pipeline in the following figure: task planning, data processing, training-testing-trading, and monitoring agents’ performance.
+Through this pipeline, we continuously produce DRL benchmarks on dynamic market datasets.

 We follow the DataOps paradigm in the data layer.